aliraghebi/laravel-wallet/docs/guide/introduction/upgrade.md

 3. If you used delete methods, then they need to be replaced with forceDelete (if soft delete support is not needed);
 4. Obsolete columns `from_type`, `to_type` in the transfers table have been physically removed.
 Make sure you don't use them;
 5. An `extra` column has been added to the transfers table.
 Don't forget to apply all new migrations;
-6. The `Bavix\Wallet\Interfaces\Wallet` contract has been extended with the receivedTransfers method.
+6. The `ArsamMe\Wallet\Interfaces\Wallet` contract has been extended with the receivedTransfers method.
 If you overridden the implementation, then implement the new method;